 flightaware.com – track flights by airline and flight number or origin and destination city

 Each airline has different carry-on regulations, so check with your airline for size restrictions and other rules.
 Most airlines require that you limit your carry-on items to one carry-on bag plus one personal item, such as a laptop computer, briefcase, purse, or camera case.

-South Bend is on Eastern Time (Michigan and New York time) year-round and does observe Daylight Savings Time.
+South Bend is on Eastern Time (Michigan and New York time) year-round and does observe Daylight Saving Time.